jessevanherk/lua-style-guide/README.md

 ## <a name='commas'>Commas</a>

   - Leading commas aren't okay.
-An ending comma on the last item is okay but discouraged.
+Place a comma at the end of the last item in a list.

     ```lua
     -- bad